-Price elasticity is usually measured by looking at the relationship between price and quantity demanded (demand).
+Price elasticity is usually measured by the relationship between price and quantity demanded (demand).
 The price elasticity of demand is the ratio of quantity demanded to the change in price.

-This question is all about price, but it’s also about your perceived value and how people perceive your product.
-If they tell you how much money they’re willing to spend, then you can begin to assess whether you’re in the right ballpark.
+This question is about price, but it’s also about your perceived value and how people perceive your product.
+If they tell you how much money they’re willing to spend, you can assess whether you’re in the right ballpark.

 9 – What changes in your current relationship with us would you consider worthwhile?

-This tactic is often called the “What Would You Change?” tactic in the business world.
-It’s a great way to engage with your current customers and find out if they’d like to see you change any parts of your current relationship with them.
+This tactic is often called the “What Would You Change?” in the business world.
+It’s a great way to engage with your current customers and find out if they want to see you change any parts of your current relationship.

 How about you?
 Do you like your current bank?
-Your current cable company?
+What is your current cable company?
 Maybe there are better options out there for you.
-Or maybe you’d like to start a business of your own someday.
+Or maybe you’d like to start a business of your someday.

-Either way, you should be asking yourself these questions: “What do I like about my current relationship with [bank/cable company]?
+Either way, you should ask yourself these questions: “What do I like about my current relationship with [bank/cable company]?
 What don’t I like?
 What could they do better?”

 There’s no need to be overly negative or sarcastic, but remember that many people are pleased with theirs, even if you hate your current provider.
 If you don’t think your current provider is a good one, ask yourself if there’s any way that you could do better.